techmatters/terraso-library-prototype/docs/S3-CONFIG.md

 * **Uncheck** the box "block all public access."
 Making your bucket public will require you to acknowledge the following statement:
 <br><img src="images/enable-access.png" width="800">

+* Check "I acknowledge that the current settings might result in this bucket and the objects within becoming public."

-* Scroll to the bottom of the page and click the button marked "Create bucket"
+* Scroll to the bottom of the page and click "Create bucket"

 ## Make the document accessible